-5.8.1 Holding your blade onto a surface or lane
+4.8.1 Holding your attachment onto a surface or lane

-When working on narrow surfaces such as a v-ditch, you can use lane guidance to extend the slope of the v-ditch so that you can build that slope with a blade that is wider that the vditch.
+When working on narrow surfaces such as a v-ditch, you can use lane guidance to extend the slope of the v-ditch so that you can build that slope with an attachment that is wider that the v-ditch.
 The system only gives guidance to your chosen lane.

-5.8.2 Extending a lane sideways
+4.8.2 Extending a lane sideways